SVG: Mobile profiles

 Because of industry demand, two mobile profiles were introduced with SVG 1.1: SVG Tiny (SVGT) and SVG Basic (SVGB).

 These are subsets of the full SVG standard, mainly intended for user agents with limited capabilities.
 In particular, SVG Tiny was defined for highly restricted mobile devices such as cellphones; it does not support styling or scripting.
 SVG Basic was defined for higher-level mobile devices, such as smartphones.

 In 2003, the 3GPP, an international telecommunications standards group, adopted SVG Tiny as the mandatory vector graphics media format for next-generation phones.
 SVGT is the required vector graphics format and support of SVGB is optional for Multimedia Messaging Service (MMS) and Packet-switched Streaming Service.
 It was later added as required format for vector graphics in 3GPP IP Multimedia Subsystem (IMS).

-Differences from non-mobile SVG

 Neither mobile profile includes support for the full Document Object Model (DOM), while only SVG Basic has optional support for scripting, but because they are fully compatible subsets of the full standard, most SVG graphics can still be rendered by devices which only support the mobile profiles.

-SVGT 1.2 adds a microDOM (μDOM), styling and scripting.